A regional office in a global network

 Wetlands International Europe is part of the global Wetlands International network, which has approximately 150 staff members employed in 16 offices worldwide.
 We bring knowledge into policy and practice, connect local actions in 100 countries to make a global difference, we catalyze actions that support those that use or depend on wetlands, and we are passionate about the positive change we make for people and nature.

 Working in Europe for a global impact

-Wetlands International Europe brings together ten European NGO members, working together to raise awareness about wetland ecosystems and to advocate the sustainable use of wetlands for people and nature, in particular by linking science, policy and practice.
+Wetlands International Europe brings together 11 European NGO members, working together to raise awareness about wetland ecosystems and to advocate the sustainable use of wetlands for people and nature, in particular by linking science, policy and practice.

 European Association Members

 Wetlands International Europe Association was founded in 2013 by seven organisations;

 - Centro Ibérico de Restauración Fluvial (Spain)

 - Tour du Valat (France)

 … and was later joined by four additional members: